dhananjay-arora/N-Queen/README.md

 # N-Queen
-Solving N-queens problem using heuristic algorithm Also written research paper for the same.
+Solving N-queens problem using heuristic algorithm.

+Also written research paper for the same.